ezzy4me/youtube_comment_tm/README.md

 > - **Duplicate Removal**: Removal of duplicate comments reduces the dataset's size.
 > - **URL Removal**: Comments containing "http" or "www" are removed.
 > - **Text Length Filtering**: Comments and titles below or above specified quantiles are removed to control the data's quality.
-> - **Sampling**: Comments are sampled according to log count percentage to mitigate imbalance.
+> - **Log Sampling**: Comments are sampled according to log count percentage to mitigate imbalance.
 > - **Special Characters Handling**: Unwanted punctuation and spaces are cleaned.
 > - **YouTube Names Masking**: YouTube channel names are masked to a common identifier.
 > - **Text Concatanation** : Video titles and comments are combined for further processing(i.e. [title;comment]).